Thomas-Adams/jpatest/ReadMe.md

     ![client](pictures/client.png)

+    ######Now do _one_ out of the following two steps for Derby (recommended) _OR_ MaridDA/MySQL:

-4. Install the `simple` JPA feature _repo_ into Karaf by issuing the following command at the prompt:
+4. If you are using the Embedded Derby feature do the following; Install the `simple-embedded-derby` JPA feature _repo_ into Karaf by issuing the following command at the prompt:

-    `repo-add mvn:com.javatechnics.jpa/simple-commands/1.0.0-SNAPSHOT/xml/features`
+    `repo-add mvn:com.javatechnics.jpa/simple-embedded-derby/1.0.0-SNAPSHOT/xml/features`

-5. Now install the `simple` feature by issuing the following command at the prompt:
+    Now install the `simple-embedded-derby` feature by issuing the following command at the prompt:

+    `feature:install simple-embedded-derby`

+5. If you are using the MariaDB/MySQL feature/database issue the following command at the prompt:

+    `repo-add mvn:com.javatechnics.jpa/simple-datasource/1.0.0-SNAPSHOT/xml/features`

+    Now install the `simple-datasource` feature by issuing the following at the prompt:

-    `feature:install simple-commands`
+    `feature:install simple-datasource`

 6. Check the feature has been installed by issuing the following at the prompt: